E-Commerce in 2019: Best Practices and Innovations

 Voice commerce is estimated to bring $40 billion in sales by 2020 in the USA only.
 Purchasing by voice is quick, fun and convenient for customers.
 Plus, it provides a valuable insight into user behavior for businesses.
 The technology is developing before our eyes, from the voice search to voice-enabled payments, so be sure to consider it.

 Brands are inventing new ways to drop orders, striving to cut costs while offering fast and efficient delivery.
 Some brick and mortar stores partner with e-commerce giants and place parcel lockers available 24/7 in their shops.
 Others create a “shipping subscription” where you receive free delivery from your favorite brands in the subscription period.
 And some industry disruptors like Amazon and UPS explore the potential of drone delivery – they claim it’s faster and more cost-efficient, especially when it comes to rural deliveries.
 Who knows, maybe in a year or two, your pizza will be delivered hot by a quadrocopter?

 Technical innovations, state-of-the-art apps and advancements in AI and AR/VR bring new opportunities to e-commerce.
 Some inventions are still too fresh and expensive to take full advantage of, while other tendencies are an immediate necessity for the brands to implement.

-In the customer-centered reality, user satisfaction and personalization are the pillars of a successful e-commerce business.
+In the customer-centered reality, user satisfaction and personalization are the pillars of a successful e-commerce and m-commerce business.
 Brands have to balance between providing the best experience possible while striving for cost-efficiency.
 This challenge is a significant driver of the progress in e-commerce, with customers serving as juries to the brands’ race of possibilities.
 Hopefully, your business will take advantage of the innovations we’ve enlisted, and bring your customer engagement to a new level.